top of page

 5. Be Prepared for a Bit of Pushback

 Stay calm, reaffirm your position, and keep the conversation focused on resolving things professionally.
-Often, employers are willing to increase their offer slightly if you ask — especially if you’re clear, respectful, and show that you’ve done your homework.
+Often, employers are willing to increase their offer slightly if you ask, especially if you’re clear, respectful, and show that you’ve done your homework.

 Final Thoughts: Advocate for Yourself, Without the Conflict

-You don’t need a lawyer to have a fair negotiation — just the right language and strategy.
-With SeverEase, you get access to templates and resources used by experienced employment lawyers, so you can ask for what you deserve without damaging your professional reputation.
+With SeverEase, you get access to templates and resources used by experienced employment lawyers, so you can ask for what you deserve without burning bridges.

 Ready to Respond to a Severance Offer?

 Download our severance counteroffer template and get step-by-step guidance on how to reply with confidence.
-Get Started with SeverEase →
+Get Started with SeverEase

 Comments